2026 HURRICANE SEASON: DAMAGE AND RECOVERY UPDATES FOR THE CARIBBEAN ISLANDS

 Status: All clear

-The Bahamas have fully recovered from the hurricanes, but are currently at level-2 (”Exercise Increased Caution”) status, mainly due to crime.
+The islands are currently at level-2 (”Exercise Increased Caution”) status, mainly due to crime.

-For information on the latest developments, visit The Bahamas’ travel-requirements page.
+For the latest developments, visit the State Department.

 British Virgin Islands